 One of the biggest learnings that I had from my time at DO is around the importance of taking care of and supporting your people internally.
 People who are really engaged with the company and inspired by each other will build amazing things together—and they’ll create many meaningful memories and lasting relationships along the way.

 Retaining top talent means helping your employees learn and grow

 Matt Hoffman, M13 Partner and Head of Talent | DigitalOcean tenure: 4 years

 DigitalOcean was the first to value people development and employee experience—and to use it as the catalyst for recruiting, performance, and retention.
 If you create an amazing organization where people want to work, grow, stay, and do their best work, it makes it easier to recruit great talent.
 (DO was awarded among the Best Places to Work in 2018, 2019, and 2020.)
 We all want to be part of that kind of organization.
 Our People team (including Marie and I) was well-recognized for helping to create a culture that developers loved, and many peer startups in NY captured our approach.
 Love was one of our values: “Love is what makes us great.”

 One of the things I am most proud of is how our early approach to prioritizing talent development paid off in terms of our ability to scale quickly by giving people the tools they need to be successful, resilient, and grow.
 I was lucky enough to have an incredible L&D team even in the early stages of our journey, and that approach was externally recognized and emulated by several other top startups since.
-The focus on continuous improvement, agile learning, and having a growth mindset is something we use with our portfolio companies here at M13, and you can see examples of that in action in our Human Capital series.
+The focus on continuous improvement, agile learning, and having a growth mindset is something we use with our portcos here at M13, and you can see examples of that in action in our Human Capital series.